N-A-D/Rift/README.md

 ```

 ## Components
 In Rift, Components are *Plain Old Data* types.
+### Implementation notes:
-Component types are required to subclass `rift::Component` in order for the type to be considered a *Component*.
-Moreover, all components must include a default constructor as well as a constructor that initializes all of its POD member variables.
+- Component types are required to subclass `rift::Component` in order for the type to be considered a *Component*.
+- All components must include a default constructor as well as a constructor that initializes all of its POD member variables.

 For instance, the following is an example of a *Position* component:
 ```cpp